 Since the exodus from Egypt, God commanded Israel to annually celebrate Passover and the Feast of Unleavened Bread.

 So, for more than 3000 years, descendants of Israel remember Passover every springtime in a Passover Seder (pronounced say-der), which is a traditional Passover event.

 During the Last Supper on the evening before His crucifixion, Jesus fulfilled the symbolism of the Jewish Passover and instituted a New Covenant version–a Christian Passover.

 Christian Passover doesn’t replace the Jewish Passover.
 Rather, it builds on the original Passover’s foundation and adds expanded meanings to it.

-Here’s a Christian Passover Seder ‘Haggadah’ incorporating some of the traditional Seder, but updated in light of the cross and resurrection of our Savior.
+Here’s a link to a Christian Passover Seder ‘Haggadah.’
 A Haggadah is a Passover celebration script.
+This Christian Haggadah incorporates much of the traditional Jewish Seder, but is updated in light of the crucifixion and resurrection of our Savior.
 Feel free to download and use it to celebrate your Christian Seder.
 If you’d like a Microsoft Word version that you can edit, email Tom@Standinfaith.org to request it.

 When to Celebrate Christian Passover?